5 Career Sectors That Offer True Opportunity in Newfoundland

 With those facts as a backdrop, check out five of Newfoundland's most vibrant career sectors:

 Of course, an expansion of services generally requires more workers.
 So people who want a reliable and meaningful career can find a lot of great paths to success within this broad field.
-In 2015 alone, over 34,000 Newfoundlanders held jobs in health care or social assistance.
-That represents almost 16 percent of all employed workers in the province, the largest share of any job category.* And that number could keep rising.
+According to provincial government data, in 2015 alone, over 34,000 Newfoundlanders held jobs in health care or social assistance.
+That represents almost 16 percent of all employed workers in the province, the largest share of any job category.
+And that number could keep rising.

 A lot of companies see Newfoundland as an emerging economic powerhouse.
 So they are setting up shop or expanding their operations, especially in places like St. John's.
 But that requires hiring new professionals who have the skills to help sustain organizational growth, communicate messages to the public, or assist in the smooth operation of day-to-day office tasks.

-In 2015, 33,000 of the province's residents were employed within fields like finance, real estate, business services, and public administration.
+In 2015, 33,000 of the province's residents were employed within fields like finance, real estate, business services, and public administration, says the provincial government.
 Collectively, they account for over 15 percent of Newfoundland's workforce.
-But with new investments in commercial buildings and developments being planned or carried out the future continues to look bright for such professionals.*
+But with new investments in commercial buildings and developments being planned or carried out the future continues to look bright for such professionals.

 3. Shipping, Natural Resources, and Manufacturing